 I'm not sure if I was happy for her or jealous thinking that would she not be there it could have bit my line.
 Imagine that, a first timer getting a good catch!

 With the ice fishing contest over all participants headed to the podium area, where the catches were to be weighed and trophies given.
 I learned there that the catch of the day weighed a whopping 2.3 kg (around 4.7 lbs), second place weighed 1.6 and the rest were in the 400- 600 gram range.

-There were several categories in the contest depending on age and gender, but if there were a few things that stood out to me were that most participants were not particularly young, about half of them (if not more) were solo females, and that the Finnish eat their hot dogs without bread.
+There were several categories in the contest depending on age and gender, but if there were a few things that stood out to me were that most participants were not particularly young, about half of them (if not more) were solo females, and that Finnish people eat their hot dogs without bread.

 It was then that I noticed quite a few of the participants munching the sausages while smoking, another habit that I found surprising considering the natural environment these people live in.